danielabar/meblog/src/markdown/migrating-from-rails-secrets-to-credentials.md

     # temp to investigate secrets deprecated warning
     # config.active_support.deprecation = :raise
   ```
-* conclusion para
-  * My opinion: Preference is to use environment variables for all secrets, and have consistent approach for each environment.
-  * ...
-* maybe somewhere a summary of definitions:
-  * secret_key_base: ...
-  * secrets: old technique for maintaining secret_key_base and optionally other application secrets
-  * credentials: new technique for maintaining secret_key_base and optionally other application secrets
-  * master_key: ...
 * reschedule publish date to mid month for https://github.com/danielabar/meblog/pull/185
 * edit